ibalafkir/DiffPELE/README.md

 # DiffPELE
 This pipeline optimizes flexible protein-protein and antibody-antigen interactions.
-This is done through interface backbone diffusion and Monte Carlo rotations/translations using RFdiffusion (two fist gifs) and PELE (last picture).
+This is done through interface backbone diffusion and Monte Carlo rotations/translations using RFdiffusion and PELE.

 The objective is to accurately model the conformations of the regions involved in the antibody-antigen or protein-protein interactions.